L-Phansalkar/flag/README.md

 # hooking into the api:

 <h3>
-          to hook into the API, go tohttp://pr1deflags.herokuapp.com/allflags find the flag name, year, and alternate name (altname) if it has one.
+          to hook into the API, go to
+  <br/>http://pr1deflags.herokuapp.com/allflags<br/> find the flag name, year, and alternate name (altname) if it has one.
 Alternate names are used to differentiate flags of the same type created in the same year
         </h3>
         <h3>the API name is all lowercase and the structure is as follows: </h3>
         <h1 id="thestructure">